MushtaqSafie/Team-Profile-Generator/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 ## Description
-Team profile genereator creates a html file of team members based on user inputs in the command line termainl.
-TO use the appliaction run
+Team profile genereator creates a index.html file of team members based on user inputs in the command line termainl.
+The application prompt question on command line termainl and once you finished the adding team members then the appliaction will genereate the index.html file.

 ## Table of Contents
 - [Description](#Description)